About Mt. Shasta Sisson Museum

 Mt.
 Shasta Sisson Museum: a Short History

 Mt.
-Shasta Sisson Museum is a self-supported, volunteer-operated museum with a 501(c)(3) status.
+Shasta Sisson Museum is a self-supported, mostly volunteer-operated museum with a 501(c)(3) status.

-Back in the 1980s, a dedicated group of citizens formed the Mt.
-Shasta Museum Association, Inc. when a surplus State Fish Hatchery building became available as a possible community museum.
-An outpouring of support enabled the Sisson Museum to become a reality, and it opened to the public on July 4, 1983 in the newly renovated building, sharing property with the oldest fish hatchery west of the Mississippi River.
+The Mt.
+Shasta Museum Association, Inc. formed when a surplus State Fish Hatchery building became available as a possible community museum in 1979.
+Community members showed an outpouring of support.
+With the assistance from the State Legislature, Sisson Museum became a reality, and opened to the public on July 4, 1983 in the newly renovated building.
+Our museum shares property with the oldest still operating fish hatchery west of the Mississippi River.

 Mt.
 Shasta Sisson Museum has hosted more than 500,000 guests since its opening.
-We have an entirely volunteer staff, averaging 30 people, who give many hours of their time in support of the museum.
-This contribution keeps the museum going, and lets us share the social, cultural, and natural history of our unique area with everyone from residents and student groups to travelers and researchers.
+Our staff consists mostly of volunteers, averaging 30 people, who give many hours of their time in support of our museum.
+This contribution keeps our museum going, and lets us share the social, cultural, and natural history of our unique area with everyone from residents and student groups to travelers and researchers.

 Mt.
 Shasta Sisson Museum consists of three large exhibit halls and an events room for special activities and displays.
-The museum sparks the vitality of the community by hosting art shows, quilt exhibits, music, drama, and dance performances, lectures, meetings, and annual History Nights.
-The Events Room is available for use by organizations.
-Please contact us for more details.
+Our museum sparks the vitality of the community by hosting art shows, quilt exhibits, music, drama, and dance performances, lectures, meetings, and annual History Nights.
+The Events Room was renovated in 2012-2013 and prior to the pandemic, has been available for use by organizations.

 The museum is generally open from the beginning of April through the first two weeks of December.
 During the three-and-a-half winter months that we are closed, we work hard to create and install new exhibits and take care of basic maintenance.